xuqi2024/openflexure-microscope/docs/index.md

 [Interactive 3D view of the finished microscope.](interactive_3d_view_upright.md)
 This configuration of the microscope has the objective above the sample rather than below.
 It is motorised for autofocus and automatic scanning.

+**Choose this microscope** if you want to look at a sample that cannot be turned upside-down.

 ### [Manual microscope](manual_microscope.md)
 [![A render of the completed manual microscope, using a Logitech C270 camera.](renders/complete_microscope_c270_manual1.png)](manual_microscope.md)